 In October 1999 Dr Parsa commenced working as Deputy of Director General of Planning, programming, Budgeting &Health Economics Department at the Iranian Ministry of Health& Medical Education and with a personal interest in the Education and R&D unit.
 It resulted in the appointment by former Deputy Minister of Health in 2000 at a high profile role as Director General of Planning, programming, Budgeting& Health Economics Department.
 He has completed two years senior appointment as advisor of former deputies of Cabinet Minister of Health and Medical Education in Iran.

-In 2012, Ali joined Anglia Ruskin University as a Senior Lecturer in Allied Health and Medicine for the Faculty of Health, Social Care and Education.
-He then moved in the newly established Faculty of Medical Science (FMS) in 2014 and as a member of Public Health team contributes to the undergraduate and post graduate (Master/Doctoral) studies.
+In 2012, Ali joined Anglia Ruskin University as a Senior Lecturer in Allied Health and Medicine for the Faculty of Health, Medicine and Social Care.

 Current PhD supervision:

 Ali's teaching areas include Public Health, Health Economics and Management, Health Promotion, Medical Ethics and Anatomy & Physiology and Pathophysiology.
 He also contributes to the delivery of the relevant subjects to the postgraduate research students training.

 Kordzadeh, A., Parsa, A.D., A. Askari, Maddison, B., Panayiotopoulos, Y.P.
 2016.
 Presenting Baseline Coagulation of Infra Renal Ruptured Abdominal Aortic Aneurysm: A Systematic Review and Pooled Analysis.
 Eur J Vasc Endovasc Surg. -Vol. 51(Issue 3), pp 1-8